OpenClaw is one of the most powerful open-source tools released in recent years. It’s also one of the most dangerous when misconfigured.

 The supply chain problem

-The ClawHub skills marketplace — OpenClaw’s ecosystem for extending functionality — has been a persistent security concern.
-Cisco’s Talos team found that 12% of the entire skills registry contained malicious code, primarily delivering the Atomic macOS Stealer (AMOS).
-Updated scans later reported the figure at roughly 20%, or over 800 malicious skills.
+The ClawHub skills marketplace (OpenClaw’s ecosystem for extending functionality) has been a persistent security concern.
+Koi Security and Bitdefender found 820+ malicious skills in ClawHub, representing 20% of the entire registry.
+Cisco’s Talos team confirmed the scope, primarily delivering the Atomic macOS Stealer (AMOS).

 The project has since partnered with VirusTotal to scan all uploads, but the damage to early adopters was already done.
 For business deployments, every skill should be audited before installation, and only verified, reviewed components should be allowed.